The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: Forests, gardens, open hands

-Theme: Reciprocity.
-Attention.
-Devotion to the living world.
+Theme: Reciprocity, attention, devotion to and communion with the living world.

 This one’s a prayer.

-It taught me that presence isn’t passive.
-Presence is a gift we give back, and noticing is an act of devotion.
-Naming something – plant, place, person – is a way of honoring its being.
+It taught me that presence is a gift we give back, and noticing is an act of devotion.

 Trace